France's Breton quits EU Commission amid dispute – DW – 09/16/2024

 He said von der Leyen's request to Paris was made "for personal reasons that in no instance you have discussed directly with me."

-Thierry said von der Leyen had "offered, as a political trade-off, an allegedly more influential portfolio for France in the future College."
+Thierry also alleged that von der Leyen had offered Paris an incentive to withdraw his name.
+He said she had "offered, as a political trade-off, an allegedly more influential portfolio for France in the future College."

 "You will now be proposed a different candidate," he said.